TuuliTG/Ohte/Documents/Architecture.md

 ![Game Over Window](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/gameOverWindow.png)

-## Weaknesses in the program https://github.com/TuuliTG/Ohte/blob/main/Documents/
+## Weaknesses in the program

 The class and package structure could propably be still simplified and refactured.
 I had problems deciding how to delegate responsibilities between the gui, gamelogic, and some of the domain classes.

+I had some difficulties in the error handling.
+I got also feedback during the peer review about the multiple try/catch segments in the code.
+It should be refactored somehow but as of now I don't really have the clear picture how to do it in the correct way.
+I decided to leave it as it is for now.

 The PlayerDao and the GameDao classes have repetitive code and it could be refactored.
 The GameScene-class is quite big and it could be still split into smaller classes.